 As Pioneering Physicians, we continually advance the field of orthobiologic medicine and educate thousands of physicians around the world.
 We are in a fortunate position to give back to those that need our help most:

 our nations heroes.
 The military share common orthopedic ailments in the civilian population.
 In fact, 1:3 Military Veterans live with Osteoarthritis vs 1:5 in the civilian population.
 As a result of intensive training, veterans carry heavy packs in basic training and undergo physical stress that results in joint pain at younger ages.

 Currently, there is a culture we term “The Silent Enemy,” where expressing pain and seeking treatment is associated with weakness and a stigma.
 Much like in our professional athlete community we are working to change that.
 By receiving a timely diagnosis, cutting-edge interventions can help potentially prevent the degeneration that follows.

-The Orthohealing team has toured Walter Reed National Medical Center in Bethesda MA on multiple occasions educating physicians on cutting edge regenerative techniques.
-Most recently we participated in a 2 day conference attended by members of the Army, Navy, and Air Force.
+The Orthohealing team has visited Walter Reed National Medical Center in Bethesda MA on multiple occasions educating military physicians on cutting edge regenerative techniques.
+Most recently we participated in a 2-day conference attended by members of the United States Army, Navy, and Air Force.

 Through continued partnerships and treating one veteran at a time, we can shed light on the importance of early intervention and break down the culture of “the silent enemy.”

 Veterans or Corporations interested to learn more about our program, please contact our office for further details.